fpalomo/king-kata-di/Readme-group-2.md

 - response_code : 0 in case of success .
 1-255 in case of error, being this value the error code.

+--

+Ipn , extended feature ( just in case you finish quickly ) :

+In order to limit the systems that we need to audit to obtain our PCI Compliance certification ( http://www.pcicomplianceguide.org/ )
+We have designed a system that allows our apps to generate the orders, and have their users connecting directly to our servers.
+In case the app uses it, we need to have an Instant Payment Notification ( IPN ) end point.
+If the request includes this ipn, we should connect to it and send the next parameters in a POST request:

+- order_id : The same coming in the request
+- transaction_id : PSP Gateway internal transaction id
+- success : [0-1]
+- error_message : In case of success 0

+If the request includes IPN endpoint, we should ensure we can connect to it before executing the payment.

 ---

 Find a system diagram here ![alt tag](https://raw.github.com/fpalomo/king-kata-di/master/img/King%20Coding%20Dojo%20-%20Exercise%203%20-%20PSP%20Gateway.png)